hopsoft/stimulus_controllers/packages/copy_controller/README.md

 ## Usage

-The root element is a container that holds holds all other elements and is configured by setting
+The root element is a container that holds holds all other elements and is configured by setting:

 ```
 data-controller="copy"